tlverse/tlverse-handbook/05-origami.md

 can be computed without allowing data to leak between training and validation subsets.
-A variety of different partitioning schemes exist, each tailored to the salient details of the problem of interest, including data size, prevalence of the outcome, and dependence structure (between units).
+A variety of different partitioning schemes exist, each tailored to the salient details of the problem of interest, including data size, prevalence of the outcome, and dependence structure (between units or across time).
 The `origami` package provides a suite of tools that generalize the application of cross-validation to arbitrary data analytic procedures.
 In the following, we describe different types of cross-validation schemes readily available in `origami`, introduce the general structure of the `origami` package, and demonstrate the use of these procedures in applied settings.

 ---